 CLIENTRETRY

 Format <int></int>

 Default 0

 Description Seconds between retry attempts to talk to pbs_server.

-Example CLIENTRETRY 10 Image: Comparison of the second se

-DEFAULTCKPT
+Example CLIENTRETRY 10 Torque waits 10 seconds after a failed attempt before it attempts to talk to pbs_server again.

-Format One of None, Enabled, Shutdown, Periodic, Interval=minutes, depth=number, or dir=path
+DEFAULTCKPT Format One of None, Enabled, Shutdown, Periodic, Interval=minutes, depth=number, or dir=path Default None Description Default value for job's checkpoint attribute.
+For a description of all possible

-Default None

-DEFAULTCKPT Description Default value for job's checkpoint attribute.
-For a description of all possible values, see qsub.
-This default setting can be overridden at job submission with the $qsub -c$ option.
+DEFAULTCKPT values, see qsub.
+This default setting can be overridden at job submission with the qsub -c option.
 Example DEFAULTCKPT Shutdown By default, Torque checkpoints at pbs_mom shutdown.

 FAULT_TOLERANT_BY_DEFAULT

 Format <boolean></boolean>

 Default FALSE

 Description Sets all jobs to fault tolerant by default (see $-i$ for more information on fault tolerance).

-Example FAULT_TOLERANT_BY_DEFAULT TRUE Jobs are fault tolerant by default.
+Example [FAULT_TOLERANT_BY_DEFAULT_TRUE Jobs are fault tolerant by default.
 They will not be canceled based on failed polling, no matter how many nodes fail to report.

 HOST_NAME_SUFFIX

 Format <string></string>

 Default

 Description Specifies a hostname suffix.
 When qsub submits a job, it also submits the username of the submitter and the name of the host from which the user submitted the job.
 Torque appends the value of HOST_NAME_SUFFIX to the hostname.
 This is useful for multi-homed systems that may have more than one name for a host.

-Example (HOST_NAME_SUFFIX -ib) (When a job is submitted, the -ib suffix is appended to the host name.
+Example (HOST_NAME_SUFFIX -ib) When a job is submitted, the -ib suffix is appended to the host name.